-Within the diving community, Mexico’s Yucatan Peninsula is most commonly associated with laid back reef exploration and subterranean scuba diving in the cenotes.
+Within the diving community, Mexico’s Yucatan Peninsula is most commonly associated with laid back reef exploration and subterranean scuba diving in the famous cenotes.
 But, Yucatan’s adventure travel attractions don’t stop there!
 This tropical region also boasts fantastic jungle trekking, opportunities to explore ancient ruins, and seasonal snorkelling with some of the planet’s most exciting marine life.
-And, despite the peninsula’s size, the main attractions are easy to get to, making it a highly accessible and exciting adventure holiday destination.
+And, despite the Yucatan’s size, the most popular attractions are easy to get to, making it an accessible and exciting adventure holiday destination.

 Need help planning you trip to Mexico'a Yucatan Peninsual?